lsongdev/node-escpos/README.md

 ### Methods

-#### open(function callback)
+#### open(function callback[err])

-Claims the current device USB (or other device type), if the printer is already in use by other process this will fail.
+Claims the current device USB (or other device type), if the printer is already in use by other process this will fail and return the error parameter.

 By default, the USB adapter will set the first printer found .